 The American water spaniel is a generally healthy breed.
 But it is prone to some hereditary health issues, including:

 Diet and Nutrition

-Can become vocal and destructive if left on their own
+Can become vocal and destructive when left alone for too long

 Can have a stubborn streak